developer-tar/shorterUrl/README.md

 - Install the project dependencies using Composer:
 - composer install
 ## Step 3:
-- Rename the  .env.example file  to .env:
+- Rename the  .env.example file  to .env
 ## Step 4:
 - Generate an application key:
 - php artisan key:generate